-Certainly, but what does this imply a “Superwash” treatment?
+Sure, but what does "Superwash" treatment involve?

 Another process, that of Kroy-Ercosett, combines chlorine and resin.
 The thread is transformed; it becomes thinner, not swelling and round.